TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Framework of the lens modelling

-Then, we can first perform the following sub-integral within the right-hand-side of Equation \ref{eq:master_bayes}:
+Then, we can first perform the following sub-integral within the right-hand side of Eq. \ref{eq:master_bayes}:

 Here, $p(O_{\rm img} \mid M, S)$ is the model evidence.
-We perform this integral in the form of the right-hand-side of Equation \ref{eq:imaging_evidence} for numerical convenience, as it allows us to first obtain the posterior $p(\xi \mid O_{\rm img}, M, S)$ using Monte Carlo sampling, and then combine the posteriors weighted by the model evidence to perform the integration in Equation \ref{eq:imaging_evidence}.
-We use the Bayesian Information Criterion (BIC) as a proxy for the model evidence in our analysis \citep{Schwarz78}.
+We perform this integral in the form of the right-hand side of Eq. \ref{eq:imaging_evidence} for numerical convenience, as it allows us to first obtain the posterior $p(\xi \mid O_{\rm img}, M, S)$ using Monte Carlo sampling, and then combine the posteriors weighted by the model evidence to perform the integration in Eq. \ref{eq:imaging_evidence}.
+We use the Bayesian information criterion (BIC) as a proxy for the model evidence in our analysis \citep{Schwarz78}.
 The BIC is defined as

 where $k$ is the number of free parameters, $N_{\rm data}$ is the number of data points, and $\hat{\mathcal{L}}$ is the \ajs{maximum} of the likelihood function $\mathcal{L}$.
-Both BIC and directly computed model evidences were used in previous analyses for Bayesian model averaging \citep[BMA; e.g.,][]{Madigan94, Hoeting99} in the context of lens modelling for cosmographic analysis (BIC: \citealt{Birrer19b, Chen19, Rusu20}; model evidence: \citealt{Shajib20}).
+Both the BIC and directly computed model evidence were used in previous analyses for Bayesian model averaging \citep[BMA; e.g.][]{Madigan94, Hoeting99} in the context of lens modelling for cosmographic analysis (BIC: \citealt{Birrer19b, Chen19, Rusu20}; model evidence: \citealt{Shajib20}).

-Specific implementations of the Bayesian inference framework presented in this section through sampling by each team are described in Sections \ref{sec:glee_modeling} and \ref{sec:lenstronomy_modelling}.
+Specific implementations of the Bayesian inference framework presented in this section through sampling by each team are described in Sects. \ref{sec:glee_modelling} and \ref{sec:lenstronomy_modelling}.